+topic sentence - what are unipartite stats testing - start with that idea - are they testing the individual-level traits?
 Unipartite modularity in this system was influenced by species identity, study day, visitation rates and also weak effects of the local shrub density.
-Previous work has found that modules are not stable structures (Valverde) and change over short time periods (Stanoev).
-Temporal variations in plant-pollinator interactions are not well documented at the community level and the causes of short-term visitation network dynamics are critically understudied (CarraDonna, Poisot 2014, Bascompte and Jordano 2013).
-In addition to potential short-term phenological variation, modularity may have been influenced by site level density decreases.
+Previous work has found that modules are not stable structures (Valverde) and change over short time periods (Stanoev) etc. Temporal variations in plant-pollinator interactions are not well documented at the community level and the causes of short-term visitation network dynamics are critically understudied (CarraDonna, Poisot 2014, Bascompte and Jordano 2013).
+In addition to potential short-term phenological variation, modularity can be influenced by decreases in net site-level density.
 Changes in the availability of resources can alter pollinator foraging preferences (cite).
-As Tur (2015) found, conspecifics could be members of different modules and previous individual, community work has found divergences between taxonomic similarities and trait similarities (Rumeu 2018).
-Modules can be considered co-evolutionary subunits, therefore studies of individual-based modularity can be used to identify specific changes during plant invasions and describe how interactions are shifting with phenological changes?
+Conspecifics can be members of different modules (Tur 2015), and previous individual, community work has found divergences between taxonomic similarities and trait similarities ??(Rumeu 2018).
 Conversely, only visitation rates contributed to the individual networks nestedness which suggests it is the generalists contributing to nestedness, not the specialists (this is maybe too obvious.
-Not sure).
-Nestedness is a function of redundancy and it hypothesized to increase a network’s stability (Bascompte and Jordano 2007) so these findings highlight the importance of generalist plants in this system.
+Not sure yah good keep).
+Nestedness is a function of redundancy and it hypothesized to increase a network’s stability (Bascompte and Jordano 2007) so these findings highlight the importance of generalist plants in this system good - further to that review - I think finding diffuse facilitation networks is actually really cool - ie many species share neighbourhoods and I think this suggests resilience provided the foundation species are intact and protected in these systems right?.

-Final paragraph contrasting species and individual networks & conclusions:
+Conclusions

-Nestedness, modularity, and the correlation between degree and other centrality measures are considered universal features of networks (Martin).
+Nestedness, modularity, and the correlation between degree and other centrality measures are considered universal features of networks (Martin) - like nice topic if networks are the main focus of paper..
 Our individual network structures resembled the species network indicating that this was a reasonable approach to explaining the aggregated patterns of species networks.
 When downscaling, the network was still modular, less nested than expected, less generalized and more cohesive….
-Here, we showed that variation in individual context due to variation in display size and the number of neighbours that is present in any ecosystems may give rise to some of the universally detected network structures.
+Here, we showed that variation in individual context due to variation in display size and the number of neighbours that is present in any ecosystems may give rise to some of the universally detected network structures. sure

-Better understanding the contexts that lead to individual roles within networks could be really helpful to applied ecology and understanding co-evolutionary cascades.
+Better understanding the contexts that lead to individual roles within networks could be really helpful to applied ecology and understanding co-evolutionary cascades YES and resiliene -ie weak diffuse faciltation ONLY really tested with network analyses and you did that there - I think that is really novel and important - beyond pairwise, still used traits, but also examined the larger community context through neighbourhoods and through foundation species.
+LIKE .
 We identified three likely ways that shrub density facilitates by combining classic pollinator observations with an individual-based network approach.

 Tables & Figures

 Table 1: List of foundation species, number of observation, traits and visitation rate.
+OK